microsoft/ignite25-LAB595-extending-dragon-copilot-with-partner-built-ai-solutions/lab/instructions/01-step.md

     }
 	```

 This demonstrates that the sample application is correctly working.
-You can now stop the service by returning to your terminal and issuing a `ctrl+c` combination.